tamirgz/reverse-engineering-reference-manual/README.md

 # .instruction-sets

 ## *<p align='center'> x86 (4/23/2017) </p>*
-* Value stored in RAM is in little-endian but when moved to a register it is in big-endian
 * The 6 32-bit selector registers for x86 architecture: CS, DS, ES, FS, GS, SS.
 A selector register indicates a specific block of memory from which one can read or write.
 The real memory address is looked up in an internal CPU table
   + Selector registers usually points to OS specific information.
 For example, FS segment register points to the beginning of current Thread Environment Block (TEB), also know as Thread Information Block (TIB), on Windows.
 Offset zero in TEB is the head of a linked list of pointers to exception handler functions on 32-bit system.
 Offset 30h is the PEB structure.
 Offset 2 in the PEB is the BeingDebugged field.
 In x64, PEB is located at offset 60h of the gs segment register
 * Control register: EFLAGS.
 EFLAGS is a 32-bit register.
 It contains values of 32 boolean flags that indicate results from executing the previous instruction.
 EFLAGS is used by JCC instructions to decide whether to jump or not
 * Calling Conventions (x86):
-  + CDECL: arguments pushed on stack from right to left.
+  + __CDECL__: arguments pushed on stack from right to left.
 Caller cleaned up stack after
-  + STDCALL: arguments pushed on stack from right to left.
+  + __STDCALL__: arguments pushed on stack from right to left.
 Callee cleaned up stack after
-  + FASTCALL: first two arguments passed in ECX and EDX.
+  + __FASTCALL__: first two arguments passed in ECX and EDX.
 If there are more, they are pushed onto the stack
 * The call instruction contains a 32-bit signed relative displacement that is added to the address immediately following the call instruction to calculate the call destination
 * __Jump Instruction__:
   * __Short (Near) Jump__: like call instruction uses relative addressing, but with only an 8-bit signed relative displacement